andi-crb/today-i-learned/README.md

 <h2>Github</h2>
 - To star my best repositories so they show up first in my profile page.
 (14/4/16)
 - That I should have double checked I had _actually_ pushed all my code to Github before reinstalling my operating system.
 (06/05/16)
+- As above, just substitute "reinstalling my operating system" with "letting my battery die..."
+(23/05/16)
+- How to push an existing Cloud9 project to github.
+(25/05/16)

 <h2>Text Editor</h2>
 - Use of ctrl-shift-d to duplicate a line in Atom (26/4/16)